-The borrowing relates to new subsidiary which is acquired during the year as a result of business combination.
+The borrowing relates to a subsidiary which was acquired last year as a result of business combination.
 The repayment began from July 2005 and will end in February 2023.
 The Group assumes refinancing of balloon payments as they fall due beyond 2021.